Lifestyle Last updated on 2021-02-26 20:47:47

 Copper T

 This one’s a small, T-shaped intra-uterine device made out of copper and plastic.
 It is extremely effective (about 99.4%) for long-term contraception.
 It releases a small amount of copper into the uterus, changing the lining of the womb and affects the movement and survival of sperms in the uterus, restraining them from reaching the egg to fertilize it, thus preventing an unwanted pregnancy.
 Copper T as a means of contraception can last for 5 to 10 years.
 What you need to keep in mind is that the placement of this device inside the uterus has to be done by a trained doctor.
 You ought to keep checking for the strings of the device regularly to know that the IUD is in place, although the strings don’t really hang out of your vagina.
-You need to also know that the copper T device might not work, if:- It has fallen out (hence, it’s important for you to keep a tab on the strings of the device)

 - It has gone to a different and wrong position